jmrosh/backend-engineer-app-josh/README.md

 ## Recommended
 * Go Version 1.17 or higher - see go-sqlite3 supported Go versions [here](https://github.com/mattn/go-sqlite3/blob/v1.14.15/.github/workflows/go.yaml)).
 * These instructions were intended for mac/linux.
-If on windows, run your windows equivalent commands.
+  * If using windows, run your windows equivalent commands and refer to the required steps to compile with go-sqlite3 [here](https://github.com/mattn/go-sqlite3/tree/v1.14.15#windows).

 ## Setup & Run
 1. Open a new terminal.